Who cut down the last tree?

 If you lived on Easter Island, would you really cut down the last mighty tree knowing that would be it?
 It seems either foolhardy or desperate to knowingly cut down the last of a kind and your last source of timber.
 So how could it happen?

 Jared Diamond, in his book Collapse and article Easter’s End , explains how this situation could happen through a gradual, hardly noticeable decline over many years.
-Those who remembered the great trees which they used to make rafts, canoes and ships were old or had long since died.
-The trees seen today may be nothing like the forests and towering trunks of tens or hundreds of years ago.
+Those who remembered the great trees that they used to make rafts, canoes, and ships were old or had long since died.
+Today's trees may be nothing like the forests and towering trunks of tens or hundreds of years ago.

 As Jared puts it:

-For another perspective, Seth Godin asks who cut down the second-to-last-tree?
+For another thought-provoking perspective, Seth Godin asks who cut down the second-to-last-tree?